UNIVERSITY NEWS LAST UPDATED : 17 DECEMBER 2018

 Students on this course really enjoy their time at Royal Birmingham Conservatoire, and when they leave us they are employable – 100% of our students are employed after 6 months; 84% in graduate -level positions.
 They work for theatre companies, arts organisations, youth groups, schools, or as freelance drama workers, or, they progress to further study.

-Studying Applied Performance as a degree is a sensible option for anyone who not only wants to pursue a career in theatre and performance, but also wants to create work of real and lasting value in the world around them.
+Studying Applied Theatre as a degree is a sensible option for anyone who not only wants to pursue a career in theatre and performance, but also wants to create work of real and lasting value in the world around them.